-A16 Melting Shop Scanvenging Filter (East) 38.64 Point 179 No A17 EAF Dust Storage Silo Filter 0.00 Point 172 No N/A West vent melt shop roof 72.83 Line 178 No N/A East vent melt shop roof 141.59 Line 173 No N/A Roadways - Traffic Volume 171 No c (Modelled contribution scaled after unit emissions EA N/A Raw materials storage area - storage of waste dust Volume 170 No applied distributed over the volume of each source derived from the mapped surface area and estimated height.), KCL South cluster EA
+A16 Melting Shop Scanvenging Filter (East) 0.1 Point 179 No A17 EAF Dust Storage Silo Filter 0.00 Point 172 No N/A West vent melt shop roof 1,049 Point 178 No N/A East vent melt shop roof 595 Point 173 No N/A Roadways - Traffic Volume 171 No c (Modelled contribution scaled after unit emissions applied distributed over the volume of each source derived from the mapped surface area and estimated height.), KCL South cluster EA N/A Raw materials storage area - storage of waste dust 82.01 Area 170 No C EA

 Figure A1.1 - Map of local industrial sources of Ni including modelled sources and sources that were not modelled (just mapped).
 The locations of the Sheffield Tinsley and Sheffield Devonshire Green monitoring stations are also marked.